-Growing up in the Milwaukee area, Milliren began studying piano as a six-year-old and picked up the flute at age 10.
-His experience with the Milwaukee Youth Symphony nurtured a love of symphonic music and set him on the path to music being a profession.
+Growing up in the Milwaukee area, Milliren began studying piano as a six-year-old and picked up the flute at age ten.
+His experience with the Milwaukee Youth Symphony nurtured a love of symphonic music and set him on the path to music as a profession.
 He first performed with the Minnesota Orchestra as a substitute musician while earning his undergraduate degree at the University of Minnesota.
-He subsequently completed a master’s degree at the University of Southern California.
+He subsequently completed a master’s degree at the University of Southern California, not realizing at the time he would end up back in Minnesota a few years later.
 He credits his many music teachers, mentors and parents for helping him succeed.

 Milliren and his husband Dan Mollick, an Edina middle school orchestra teacher, live in St. Louis Park with their rescue pit bull, Sadie.

 Greg loves to read science fiction and fantasy books.